Make a difference in your community – volunteer!

 Rural Resources depends upon volunteers to work directly with our programs and clients.
 Scroll down to learn about a few ways you can make a difference in our community:

-Help victims of domestic violence, sexual assault and all crimes: Volunteers are an integral part of Rural Resources’ Family Support Center and Kids First Children’s Advocacy Center, helping adults who are victims of crime as well as children who suffer abuse.
+Help victims of domestic violence, sexual assault and all crimes: Volunteers are an integral part of Rural Resources Victim Services and Kids First Children’s Advocacy Center’s mission to establish an abuse-free environment in Stevens County.
 We ask our volunteers to commit to working with us for at least one year after completing a 40-hour pre-service training program.
-To learn more, email or call the volunteer coordinator at 509-684-3796, or click here to download a volunteer application.
+To learn more, email or call the volunteer manager at 509-684-3796, or click here to download a volunteer application.
 Here are a few of the responsibilities our volunteers take on:

-- 24-Hour Help Line volunteers provide crisis intervention, information and referrals to callers from their own home on the dates and times they choose during evenings, weekends and holidays.
+- 24-Hour Help Line volunteers provide crisis intervention, information and referrals to callers.
+This is done from the volunteer’s personal phone or from the agency’s cell phone, on dates and times chosen by the volunteer.

-- Office and Court Advocates work directly with victims who come to the Family Support Center
+- Office and Court Advocates work directly with victims who come to Victim Services.

 - Office/Clerical Support provides office front desk coverage and help with a variety of clerical projects.